matth-adenyo/Game_Analysis-Decoding_Gaming_Behavior_With_SQL/README.md

-# Game_Analysis-Decoding_Gaming_Behavior_With_SQL
+# Game Analysis: Decoding Gaming Behavior with SQL
-Game Analysis: Decoding Game Behavior is project-1 of mentorness internship program.
-It utilizes SQL to analyze gaming data, uncovering player trends and performance metrics.
+Welcome to my Game Analysis project!
+This repository contains SQL queries for analysis aimed at uncovering player behaviour insights from gaming data.